 The story of Lloyd and Frances Hill began in 1946 when they first acquired the Koksilah General Store and Post Office.
 Koksilah (pronounced coke-sy-la) is a small community on the East coast of Vancouver Island, just one mile south of Duncan.

-With five outlets in British Columbia, Hill’s Native Art has acquired the largest and most varied collection of First Nations and Inuit arts and crafts.
+With three outlets in British Columbia, Hill’s Native Art has acquired the largest and most varied collection of First Nations and Inuit arts and crafts.
 Hill’s has caught worldwide attention as the largest Northwest Coast Native Art Gallery in North America, and has exhibited hundreds of works by emerging and internationally renowned artists.
-At any given time, Hill’s features over 1200 Native artists and represents every Tribe and Nation of the Northwest Coast.
+At any given time, Hill’s features over 1200 Native artists and represents every Nation of the Northwest Coast.

 Hill's will loan artwork for movies, props and off-site events for a nominal fee, and rental fees are considered a deductible business expense.
 Contact us for more information.